lmakarov/dde/docs/behat.md

 ## Expected folder structure

-Drude expects your Behat tests to be in `tests/behat` folder of the project repo.
+DDE expects your Behat tests to be in `tests/behat` folder of the project repo.

 >     tests/behat
 >       \_ bin/behat